oslo 2025 Cities ending Homelessness Forum Schedule

 -

 The development challenges current services and raises important questions about how we should meet the elderly and sick with substance abuse disorders.

 Are we able to provide a satisfactory service without adapted and separate units that specifically target this group?

-We invite you to a conversation about the future of care and responsibility for a group that too often falls between several chairs.
+We invite you to a conversation about the future of care and responsibility for a group that all too often falls between the cracks.

 Session Organisers: The Salvation Army Street Hospital